island-is/island.is/libs/api/domains/license-service/README.md

 A license has the following parts: ...

+Licenses that are currently accepted are Driving, ADR and Machine license.

 ### Driving license

 Uses RLS API via xroad to get drivers licenses by national id.

 Uses [SmartSolution API](https://smartsolutions.gitbook.io/smart-solutions-drivers-license/) to generate pkpass for digital drivers licenses.

+### ADR License

+### Machine License

 #### Digital